apache/flink/docs/dev/python/table-api-users-guide/udfs/python_udfs.md

 **The following methods of `AggregateFunction` are required depending on the use case:**

-- `retract(...)` is required when there are other operations that generate retract messages before current UDAF call, e.g. group aggregate , outer join. \
+- `retract(...)` is required when there are operations that could generate retraction messages before the current aggregation operation, e.g. group aggregate, outer join. \
 This method is optional, but it is strongly recommended to be implemented to ensure the UDAF can be used in any use case.
 - `get_result_type()` and `get_accumulator_type()` is required if the result type and accumulator type would not be specified in the `udaf` decorator.

 ### ListView and MapView

-If an accumulator needs to store large amounts of data, `pyflink.table.ListView` and `pyflink.table.MapView` provide advanced features for leveraging Flink's state backends in unbounded data scenarios.
+If an accumulator needs to store large amounts of data, `pyflink.table.ListView` and `pyflink.table.MapView` could be used instead of list and dict.
+These two data structures provide the similar functionalities as list and dict, however usually having better performance by leveraging Flink's state backend to eliminate unnecessary state access.
-This feature can be enabled by declaring `DataTypes.LIST_VIEW(...)` and `DataTypes.MAP_VIEW(...)` in the accumulator type, e.g.:
+You can use them by declaring `DataTypes.LIST_VIEW(...)` and `DataTypes.MAP_VIEW(...)` in the accumulator type, e.g.:

 {% highlight python %}
 from pyflink.table import ListView